-1.2.6 Final Presentation
+1.2.6.
+Final Presentation

 After completing your thesis, you have to present your findings in the colloquium in front of the chair, our current thesis students, and possibly other interested parties.
 The presentation consists of a talk and a subsequent discussion of your work (20+10 minutes).
 The time slots might be adjusted in case the study regulations of your course of study might have other values, e.g., in the case of a defense.
 You should discuss the details of the presentation, such as content and focus, with your advisor.
+In addition, please ensure that you follow the tips and conventions outlined in the Style Guide for Presenting, found in the Appendices, Chapter B.